 If your mailbox has become hopelessly clogged with all kinds of nasty stuff the best policy may be to start again.
 Delete your current mail address and get a new one.
 Sure, you will have to send all your real contacts the new address.
-But what is worse - your inbox full of unwanted junk or a quick email to the 3 people important in your life.
-Just kidding it's probably 5 people.
+But what is worse - your inbox full of unwanted junk or a quick email to the 3 important people in your life.
+Just kidding, it's probably 5 people.
 But, if you do not use the alias policy noted above when joining mailing lists, or are not cautious about giving out your email address then, sooner or later, it will all start happening again.

 It is a sad fact of life that people who send out viruses, worms and other unpleasant things want to hurt the most number of people they can.
 If you are using the most popular email software your chances of being hit or affected are just plain higher.
 It's a numbers game.
 It's cost-effective to hit a large number of people.
 Less interesting or profitable to hit a smaller number.
 So your first line of defense is to not belong to the majority, you are simply a less interesting target.
 Change your email client program to a less popular one.
 So you are going to have to spend time learning a new client.
-Instead of having to spend time cleaning your system once a month.
-Let me think about that.....for 1 millisecond.
+Instead of having to spend time cleaning your system once a day.
+Let me think about that for .....
+1 millisecond.

-If you think you are especially vulnerable - or have a history of problems in spite of taking sensible precautions - change your email client program.
 There are many excellent - mostly free - mail programs out there.
 We now have no reservation about suggesting that you look at Thunderbird having used it ourselves for over five years.
 It will import your address books and all your current mail from most email programs.
 You will lose nothing in the transition.
 It has simple controls to disable the most dangerous aspects of reading mail.
 Well thought out, and as it says in the promotional material 'reclaim your inbox'.

 For email and Browser software especially automatic updates are a Good Thing™.
 All that talk about loss of control.
 Just how much control do you have if your PC is zombied out by a Trojan that would have been blocked by last weeks update.
 Oh, you forgot to do the update.....